web3forms/web3forms-react/README.md

 ```
 `yarn dev` first builds the project so that the type definitions are emitted to `dist` and then `microbundle` starts watching for file changes.

+## Credits

+This plugin is originally created by our community member [Lalit2005](https://github.com/Lalit2005).
+We sincerely thank them for their contributions.